Jonsey4/soen244final/proj/README.txt

     - Putty > Terminal
         Select Implicit CR in every LF

-    - Independently testing BSL: We can run testBslXtoa.bat from within ./vmfiles.
+    - Independently testing BSL: We can run testBslXtoa.bat.
 Done successfully, we will see the LED on the arduino blinking and output from putty:
             Test xtoa
             123456789ABCDEF
             123456789ABCDEF